 There are a variety of application software technologies and platforms available to developers today.
 Using fonts in these applications require that the fonts be installed (permanently or temporarily) on the local computer, or in many cases they can be compiled into the application.

 Embedding permissions only apply to document embedding, and provide no rights to redistribute fonts with applications, games or devices.

 The following is a summary of different application platforms:

 Flash is used to add multimedia content to web pages, from animations to video, and Flash can also be used to create rich Internet applications.
 The Adobe Flash Player plug-in is required to view Flash applications in a web browser or on a desktop.
 Fonts can be compiled into Flash (SWF) files.
 Before compiling fonts into Flash files please read the font EULA and if in doubt contact the font vendor for advice.

 Windows Presentation Foundation™ (WPF)

 WPF is Microsoft’s unified presentation subsystem for Windows Vista™ and Windows 7 (it is also available for Windows XP SP2).
-WPF-based applications can expose the advanced typographic features in OpenType fonts, and use ClearType sub-pixel font rendering to get great resultson screen.
-The Microsoft Developer Network (MSDN) provides clear guidance on WPF font redistribution issues, and there’s also a separate page on redistributing fonts with News Reader applications.
+WPF-based applications can expose the advanced typographic features in OpenType fonts, and use ClearType sub-pixel font rendering to get great results on screen.

 Silverlight can be used to create rich Internet applications, similar to Adobe Flash.
 Silverlight applications can be compiled to include fonts.
 Contact your font vendor for details on your right to redistribute fonts with Silverlight applications.